-Developing supplier self-assessment questions to assess suppliers' policies and practices to identify, assess and mitigate modern slavery risks in their supply chains and operations.
-This is with the aim of incorporating into the existing supplier self-assessment process or a possible standalone questionnaire.
+Developing self-assessment questions allowing suppliers' policies and practices to identify, assess and mitigate modern slavery risks in their supply chains and operations.
+This is aimed at incorporating them into the existing supplier self-assessment process or a possible standalone questionnaire.